Chat with us, powered by LiveChat

 15 star - 1795

 In 1795, two stars and two stripes were added to represent Vermont and Kentucky, which had joined the Union.
-This flag, with 15 stars and 15 stripes, became the official flag on May 1, 1795.
-The second national flag was created in 1795 to replace the Betsy Ross Flag that was previously used.
+This flag, with 15 stars and 15 stripes, became the official flag on May 1, 1795 and replaced the Betsy Ross flag that was previously used.
 Given the name, “Star Spangled Banner”, this flag holds a special place in American history for many reasons.

 The Design